-Suzy George is the CEO and founder of Sportech Industries and as the wife of Australian Test Cricketer, Peter George, she has experienced her fair share of cricket.
+Suzy George is the CEO and founder of Sportstech Industries and as the wife of Australian Test Cricketer, Peter George, she has experienced her fair share of cricket.

 With a sensor attached to a bowler’s shoe and another on the line, the system automatically detects no-ball deliveries.
 If the front foot is over the line, the system will send a signal to the umpire indicating a no ball has been bowled.

 Suzy has achieved remarkable success in her role as founder and CEO, raising capital, securing multiple highly competitive grants and achieving significant business milestones.

 The product launch video alone, has been viewed more than a million times and has received print and electronic coverage with major industry associations and media companies across the globe.

 Using her business acumen, this female founder has quite literally hit it out of the park, managing to raise their first round of capital in a record four weeks, as well as attracting new investors within just six hours during the COVID-19 crisis.